 2. Rockwell 20V MaxLithium Sonicrafter Oscillating Multi-Tool with Variable Speed, Hyperlock Clamping, and Universal Fit System, 27-Piece Kit – RK2863K

 The benefit of this tool comes from its power and many features.
-This unit is one of the smallest of the cordless multi-tools, making it great for tight, hard-to-reach spaces.
-It also comes with 27 accessories, perfect for beginners and craftsmen who need extra parts.
+This unit is one of the smallest of the cordless oscillating multi-tools, making it great for tight, hard-to-reach spaces.
+It also comes with multiple accessories, perfect for beginners and craftsmen who will be using it on a regular basis.
 And, the fact that these parts are universally adaptable, puts the Rockwell RK2863K oscillating multi-tool at the top of the list.

 - Ultra-portability thanks to the powerful 2.0 amp per hour, 20-v Max Lithium Battery